bitcoinerlab/playground/README.md

 ## Running Locally

-If you prefer to run the code locally, clone and run the [BitcoinerLab Playground repository](https://github.com/bitcoinerlab/playground) in your local machine.
+If you prefer to run the code locally, clone and run the [BitcoinerLab Playground repository](https://github.com/bitcoinerlab/playground) on your local machine.

 For example: